Karankalvium/Follow-Along-Ecommerce/README.md

 • Using the id we get to know what they have ordered.

 .
 We also sent all the orders in the response.

+## Milestone 27: Project Overview

+• Created my orders page.

+• Display all the orders in the orders page.

+• Adding my orders page in the navigation bar to make it easily accessible.